manutdmohit/node-reminder/README.md

 ## Author

-This project was created by [Your Name].
+This project was created by [Mohit Saud].

 ---

-That's the basic Markdown-based documentation for the TypeScript learning reminder code.
-You can further expand on the documentation by adding sections such as "Dependencies," "Known Issues," "Contributing Guidelines," "Changelog," etc., depending on the complexity and requirements of your project.